 Quantic – “Creation (East LA)”

 The British producer pulled one out of the hat with this Bossa Nova influenced LA jazz track.
 From the opening percussion to the horns, this track has all the essential elements that make a classic fusion dance track.
-No question around this being one of the ultimate boogie tracks of the year.
+No question about this being one of the ultimate boogie tracks of the year.

 Fat Freddy’s Drop – “Fish In the Sea”